 If you'd like to see a larger representation of what your selected photo will look like with a category's presets, click on the Quick View Browser icon in the category's title bar.
-That will display a window over the entire Photo RAW 2019 interface with all of the presets in that category.
+That will display a window with all of the presets in that category.
 (Press the Escape key to close the Quick View Browser.)

-Clicking on the Quick View Browser icon in the Panels pane (or choosing Open Quick View Browser from the Window menu) will open a full-screen representation of that category's presets, giving you a larger representation of how that preset will look when applied to your image.
+Clicking on the Quick View Browser icon in the Panels pane (or choosing Open Quick View Browser from the Window menu) will open a full-screen representation of that category's presets, giving you a larger representation of how that preset will look on your image.

-To apply a preset to a photo, simply click on the preset in either the Category mini-browser or in Quick View mode.
-Presets are not cumulative; after you've applied one preset, clicking on another preset will remove the previous one and apply the new one.
+To apply a preset to a photo, click on the preset in the mini-browser or in the Quick View Browser.
+Presets are not cumulative; clicking on another preset will remove the previous one and apply the new one.